-Bournemouth University Modern Slavery and Human Trafficking Statement 2018
+Bournemouth University Modern Slavery and Human Trafficking Statement 2022

-This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 (the Act) and constitutes Bournemouth University’s (BU) modern slavery and human trafficking statement for the financial year ending 31st July 2018.
-This statement has been approved by the BU Board who, together with the Audit, Risk and Governance (ARG) Committee, will review and update it as necessary on an annual basis.
+This statement is made pursuant to section 54 (1) of the Modern Slavery Act 2015 (the Act) and constitutes Bournemouth University’s (BU) modern slavery and human trafficking statement for the financial year ending 31st July 2022.
+This is BU’s seventh statement and previous statements remain available here.

 BU has undergraduate and postgraduate students who are attracted to BU from all over the world.
-BU is organised into several Faculties comprising; the Faculty of Health and Social Sciences, Faculty of Management, Faculty of Media and Communication, Faculty of Science and Technology, the Bournemouth University Business School and also the BU Doctoral College.
-BU also has several professional service departments which include, amongst others; Finance and Performance, Academic Services, Estates, Marketing and Communications, Human Resources and Organisational Development, Student Services and IT Services.
+BU is organised into several Faculties comprising; the Faculty of Health and Social Sciences, Faculty of Media and Communication, Faculty of Science and Technology, the Bournemouth University Business School and also the BU Doctoral College.
+BU also has several professional service departments which include, amongst others; Finance, Academic Services, Estates, Marketing and Communications, Human Resources and Organisational Development, Student Services and IT Services.

 BU supply chains and supplier adherence to BU’s values

-BU policies and due diligence processes for slavery and human trafficking
+BU policies and due diligence processes

 Training and Raising Awareness

-As part of internal and external training sessions, BU ensures that relevant staff are made aware of the risks of modern slavery and human trafficking in BU’s supply chains and its business.
+As part of internal and external training sessions, BU ensures that relevant staff members are made aware of the risks of modern slavery and human trafficking in BU’s supply chains and its business.

 BU’s effectiveness in combating slavery and human trafficking

-BU will continue to review the effectiveness of its measures taken to combat slavery and human trafficking on a periodic basis and will take such action as deemed necessary to maintain the highest levels of ethical and human rights principles in its business conduct.
+BU will continue to review the effectiveness of its measures taken to combat slavery and human trafficking on a periodic basis and will review its approach against the new legislative measures expected from the Government following the transparency in supply chains consultation.